On this page:

 The Herbst Theatre is a large, flexible performing facility, seating from 70 to 100 audience members.
 This unique space, often called a "black box" theatre, can be configured to host a wide range of actor/audience configurations, including proscenium, three-quarter-thrust, and in-the-round seating.
 Productions in the Herbst Theatre often complement the season of shows in the Festival Playhouse with a wide range of theatrical presentations.

-Other Department of Theatre, Dance and Motion Pictures facilities include the 92-seat Directing Lab, available to any theatre arts major who wants to rehearse and present their own theatrical production; a multifunctional dance studio featuring performance-level sprung flooring and dramatic floor-to-ceiling windows; and the Movement/Stage Combat Studio supporting the teaching of stage combat.
+Other School of Fine and Performing Arts facilities for theatre students include the 92-seat Directing Lab, available to any theatre arts major who wants to rehearse and present their own theatrical production; a multifunctional dance studio featuring performance-level sprung flooring and dramatic floor-to-ceiling windows; and the Movement/Stage Combat Studio supporting the teaching of stage combat.

 The Robert and Elaine Stein Galleries feature six airy, natural light-filled gallery spaces.
 Two galleries, The Stein Collection Gallery and the Lower Gallery, are located on the main floor of the Creative Arts Center (CAC 160).
 Four more galleries, including the Eugene and Jean Cantelupe Gallery, Gallery 263, and a video gallery, are located on the second floor.
 The centerpiece of the Stein Collection is Red on Pink on Yellow-Orange, a vibrant painting by the influential American artist Mark Rothko.
 The painting is one of about a dozen pieces from the Stein Collection currently on display.
 The galleries are free and open to the public five days a week and during events.